mayaanne/foundations/week-1/git-and-github-intro/git-track-and-commit-challenge.md

 Git works by following all of the changes in the files inside a git tracked folder.
 The save point in git is called a commit.
 Think of a commit like a checkpoint in a video game.
 It is a point where you can go back to and look at the state of the files at that commit.
 Just like in a video game if make the wrong decision, you can go back to the checkpoint.
 A commit is your safety net if you accidentally introduce bugs in your code.
 You can revert to a working state while you debug your code.
 It is a great idea to commit often to create more frequent save points to fall back on.

+__Particpation and Engagement__
+Your git Commit history is visible to us and we use it to assess your participation and engagment.
+Throughout the course we'll be looking at the frequency and consistency.
+So engage daily and commit often.
+That means when ever you add something that works, remove something, or fix something, commit it.

 ## Exploration and Application

 Exploration | Time to box |